Working from home—especially if you aren’t used to it—makes staying focused a lot harder than it is at the office.

 At the office, space is static.
 But at home, it’s more fluid.

-If you’re suddenly a remote worker, your “normal” routine is a thing of the past.
 Click To Tweet Now, the space where you’re meant to focus on work might be the exact same space where you binge-watched Breaking Bad 12 hours ago.

 The dining room table could be where you eat dinner with your family, host game night with friends, help your kids with homework, or run a virtual budget meeting.